 Oportun personal loans come with fixed monthly payments, with terms ranging from six months to 46 months.

-Oportun personal loans tend to have higher interest rates, so you’ll probably want to shop around to see if you can qualify for a lower rate with another lender.
+APRs for Oportun personal loans are capped at 36%.
+As with any type of loan, you’ll probably want to shop around to see if you can qualify for a lower rate with another lender.

 Loan amounts can range from $300 to $10,000 (but can vary state by state), so an Oportun personal loan may be a good option if you need a small amount of cash and want a lower-cost alternative to a payday loan.